100% yes. I pose this question because this was something I foolishly asked myself before I even learned custom shoemaking.

 Generally speaking, the majority of shoemakers are overwhelmingly male.
 There may be a few female upper-makers here and there, but the numbers leave much to be desired.
 That being said there are, I’m sure many experienced female shoemakers out there–this post is not meant to denigrate or overlook anybody.

 The number of popular female shoemakers is even smaller.
-Some well-known women shoemakers with global repute are Emiko Matsuda and Saskia Wittman.
+Some well-known women in the shoe industry with global repute are Emiko Matsuda and Saskia Wittman.

 I never doubted my potential until I talked to various shoemakers (all male, except for Emiko).
 These guys knew I was a woman interested in shoemaking .
 Many were kind and gave valuable advice.
 But some made undermining comments such as, “You know, shoemaking is very difficult and you need a lot of strength,” or, “you need to know how to torque your body…etc.” I am certain that if I were male, these questions would not have come up.

-One renowned shoemaker said that I would not be able to apprentice in his workshop because it was full of burly, Hungarian men.
+One renowned shoemaker said that I would not be able to apprentice in his workshop because it was full of burly men.
 Another custom shoemaker in New York said his workers were rough around the edges–they would slice my fingers off if I mishandled their uppers.

 Coming from big-time shoemakers, of course these words were discouraging.
 I questioned if women could even be shoemakers.
 Does shoemaking take that much strength?
 Am I incompetent being 5’3 and 105 pounds?